|Values are valid only on day of printing.|

 Monitoring treatment of hyperthyroidism with thiouracil and other antithyroid drugs

-Values >12.5 mcg/dL are seen in hyperthyroidism and patients with acute thyroiditis.
+Values >11.7 mcg/dL in adults or > age-related cutoffs in children are seen in hyperthyroidism and patients with acute thyroiditis.

-Values <5.0 mcg/dL are seen in hypothyroidism, myxedema, cretinism, chronic thyroiditis, and occasionally, subacute thyroiditis.
+Values <4.5 mcg/dL in adults or < age-related cutoffs in children are seen in hypothyroidism, myxedema, cretinism, chronic thyroiditis, and occasionally, subacute thyroiditis.

 Increased total thyroxine (T4) is seen in pregnancy and patients who are on estrogen medication.
 These patients have increased total T4 levels (increased thyroxine-binding globulin [TBG] levels).

-Decreased total T4 is seen in patients on treatment with anabolic steroids, or patients with chronic liver disease, or nephrosis (decreased TBG levels).
+Decreased total T4 is seen in patients on treatment with anabolic steroids, or nephrosis (decreased TBG levels).

-A TRH stimulation test may be required for certain cases of hyperthyroidism.
+A thyrotropin-releasing hormone stimulation test may be required for certain cases of hyperthyroidism.

 Clinical findings are necessary to determine if thyroid-stimulating hormone, TBG, or free T4 testing is needed.

-In pregnancy, total T4 might be falsely-low with this assay and should not be used as the only marker for thyroid disease evaluation.
+In pregnancy, incomplete release of thyroxine (T4) from its binding proteins might result in falsely low total T4 levels.
+Therefore, total T4 should not be used as the only marker for thyroid function evaluation.

 Thyroid-stimulating hormone (TSH) may be better than thyroxine (T4) as the initial test of thyroid status.
 TSH is elevated in primary hypothyroidism.
 TSH is low in primary hyperthyroidism.